japhheth/Incident-counter/README.md

 # Incident Counter

-A sample React and Redux application for teaching React and Redux.
+A sample React and Redux application.

-Part of the [Redux Fundamentals](https://stevekinney.github.io/redux-fundamentals) course for [Frontend Masters](https://frontendmasters.com).